alljamin/portfolio/_pages/peregrine corporation.md

 image: "/assets/img/peregrine/otr-background.jpg"
 ---

 [Peregrine Corporation](https://www.peregrine.com.au/) is South Australia (SA) largest privately-owned retail company.
-The company holds various major businesses under its umbrella.
-One of the South Australia recognised brands is [OTR](https://ontherun.com.au) - the concept of a convenience store combined with the fuel station.
+The company holds various major brands under its umbrella.
+One of the South Australia most recognised brands is [OTR](https://ontherun.com.au) - the concept of a convenience store combined with the fuel station.

-After contracting for OTR marketing for two months I was given a chance to join a OTR marketing team as a graphic designer.
+After contracting for OTR marketing team for two months I was given a chance to join a OTR marketing team as a graphic designer.

 ### Digital